bbux-dev/datacraft/docs/source/usage.rst

 Templating
 ----------

-The datacraft tool supports templating using the `Jinja2 <https://pypi.org/project/Jinja2/>`_ templating engine format.
+Datacraft supports templating using the `Jinja2 <https://pypi.org/project/Jinja2/>`_ templating engine format.
 To populate a template file or string with the generated values for each iteration, pass the ``-t /path/to/template`` (or template string) arg to the datacraft command.
-The basic format for a template is to put the field names in ``{{ field name }}`` notation wherever they should be substituted.
-For example the following is a template for bulk indexing data into Elasticsearch.
+The basic format for a template is to put the field names in ``{{field name }}`` notation wherever they should be substituted.
+For example, the following is a template for bulk indexing data into Elasticsearch.

 .. code-block:: json

    {"index": {"_index": "test", "_id": "{{ id }}"}}
-   {"doc": {"name": "{{ name }}", "age": "{{ age }}", "gender": "{{ gender }}"}}
+   {"doc": {"name": "{{ name }}", "age": "{{ age }}", "color": "{{ color }}"}}

-We could then create a spec to populate the id, name, age, and gender fields.
+We could then create a spec to populate the id, name, age, and color fields.
 Such as:

 .. code-block:: json

    {
      "id": {"type": "range", "data": [1, 10]},
-     "gender": {"M": 0.48, "F": 0.52},
+     "color": {"red": 0.33, "blue": 0.44, "yellow": 0.33},
      "name": [
          "bob", "rob", "bobby", "bobo", "robert", "roberto", "bobby joe", "roby", "robi", "steve" ],